Turbulent Dynamics in Active Solids

-In active fluid turbulence one defines an \enquote{energy}~\cite{wensink2012,alert2022}: $ E=\int \, {\rm d}^2 r \,{\bf v}^2 /2 $.
 The inertial kinetic energy does not play a direct role in these systems; this velocity square field is rather a measure of activity in a region in space.
-For example some regions are jammed with frustrated orientation of cells pushing against each other, whereas others exhibit coherent motion.
-The velocity energy spectrum ${\cal E}(k)$ is defined by: $ E=\int \! {\rm d} k\, {\cal E}(k) $ where $k$ is the wave number.
+For example, some regions are jammed with frustrated orientation of cells pushing against each other, whereas others exhibit coherent motion.
+The velocity energy spectrum ${\cal E}(k)$ is defined via: $E=\int \! {\rm d} k\, {\cal E}(k)$ where $k$ is the wave number.
 In a system with turbulent dynamics one expects a scale-free spectrum ${\cal E}(k) \sim 1/k^{\beta}$.
-We find that the AES model display such a broad distribution of energy over length-scales, with an exponent of approximately $\beta\approx 2.5$, as shown in Fig.~2a.
+We find that the AES model display such a broad distribution of energy over length-scales, with an exponent of approximately $\beta\approx 2.5$, as shown in Fig.~\ref{fig:2}(a).
 These energy spectra are obtained by ensemble averaging.

-In inertial hydrodynamic turbulence it is well known that energy is transferred between different length-scales, this is not necessarily the case in active turbulent systems, in turbulent active nematic the active work is dissipated on the scale in which it is injected~\cite{alert2022}.
-We follow~\cite{alert2022} and define an injection spectrum from the work produced by active forces : $\int {\rm d}^2 r \, F_a {\bf p}\cdot {\bf v}$, and a dissipation spectrum from $\int {\rm d}^2 r \, \zeta {\bf v}\cdot {\bf v}$.
-We find that in the very early dynamics there a difference between these spectra (Fig.~2b), indicating initial transfer of energy between scales, however as the system develops the two distributions become near identical (Fig.~2c), indicating that energy is dissipated at the scale it is injected, \textit{i.e.} there is no storage of elastic energy that is transmitted between different length-scales.
+In inertial hydrodynamic turbulence energy is transferred between different length-scales, this is not necessarily the case in active turbulent systems, in turbulent active nematic the active work is dissipated on the scale in which it is injected~\cite{alert2020,alert2022}.
+We follow Ref.~\cite{alert2020} and define an injection spectrum from the work produced by active forces: $\int {\rm d}^2 r \, F_a {\bf p}\cdot {\bf v}$, and a dissipation spectrum from $\int {\rm d}^2 r \, \zeta\, {\bf v}\cdot {\bf v}$.
+In the early state of the dynamics there is a difference between these spectra [Fig.~\ref{fig:2}(b)], showing that initially there is non-linear transfer of energy between scales, however as the system develops the two distributions become nearly identical~[Fig.~\ref{fig:2}(c)], indicating that energy is dissipated at the scale it is injected, \textit{i.e.} there is no storage of elastic energy that is transmitted between different length-scales.

 A second important feature that is commonly used to characterize inertial hydrodynamic turbulence is intermittency, \textit{i.e.} sudden bursts of motion, which can be quantified by the probability distribution of the longitudinal velocity increments.